 Recorded Music revenues decreased by \$20 million, or 2%, to \$920 million for the three months ended December 31, 2005 from \$940 million for the three months ended December 31, 2004.
 Excluding a \$23 million unfavorable impact of foreign currency exchange rates, Recorded Music experienced a \$3 million increase in revenue, which was primarily driven by an increase in digital sales of \$43 million, which was comprised of a \$29 million increase in U.S. Recorded Music digital sales and a \$14 million increase in international sales of music in digital formats.
 Recorded Music revenues represented 88% and 86% of consolidated revenues, prior to corporate and revenue eliminations, for the three months ended December 31, 2005 and 2004, respectively.
 Digital sales were \$64 million, or 7% of Recorded Music revenues for the three months ended December 31, 2005 and \$21 million, or 2%, for the three months ended December 31, 2004.
-Digital gains were offset by declines in U.S. licensing revenue and physical sales of \$35 million.
-International physical sales were flat, excluding the impact of foreign currency exchange rates, while international licensing revenues declined \$5 million.
-U.S. Recorded Music revenues were \$407 million and \$413 million, or 44% of consolidated Recorded Music Revenues for the three months ended December 31, 2005 and 2004.
-International Recorded Music revenues were \$513 million and \$527 million, or 56% of consolidated Recorded Music Revenues for the three months ended December 31, 2005 and 2004.
+Digital gains were offset by declines in U.S. licensing revenues and physical sales of \$35 million.
+International physical sales were \$407 million and \$413 million, or 44% of consolidated Recorded Music Revenues for the three months ended December 31, 2005 and 2004.
+International Recorded Music revenues were \$513 million and

+\$527 million, or 56% of consolidated Recorded Music Revenues for the three months ended December 31, 2005 and 2004.

 Recorded Music OIBDA increased by \$12 million, or 6%, to \$206 million for the three months ended December 31, 2005 compared to \$194 million for the three months ended December 31, 2004.
 Expressed as a percentage of Recorded Music revenues, Recorded Music OIBDA was 22% and 21% for the three months ended December 31, 2005 and 2004, respectively.
-Excluding a \$5 million unfavorable impact of foreign currency exchange rates, OIBDA increased \$17 million primarily as a result of (i) a \$10 million decrease in royalty expense, as prior year results reflected the sales of lower margin joint venture products, (ii) a \$10 million decrease in unrecoverable artist royalty advances, (iii) a decrease in product costs of \$3 million due to declines in physical sales and increases in digital sales, and (iv) the increase in revenue, more fully discussed above, which were offset by an increase in selling and marketing costs of \$14 million, related to the timing of marketing costs related to our product release schedule in the current quarter.
+Excluding a \$5 million unfavorable impact of foreign currency exchange rates, OIBDA increased \$17 million primarily as a result of (i) a \$10 million decrease in royalty expense, as prior year results reflected the sales of lower margin joint venture products, (ii) a \$10 million decrease in product costs of \$3 million due to declines in physical sales and increases in digital sales, and (iv) the increase in revenue, more fully discussed above, which were offset by an increase in selling and marketing costs of \$14 million, related to the timing of marketing costs related to our product release schedule in the current quarter.